 Table 14-5 in the Handbook shows how the door zone of on-street parkig reduces usable lane width, and where to locate sharrows in the center of this usable lane width:

-Additional excerpts from the ITE Traffic Control Devices Handbook can be seen here.
+Additional excerpts from the ITE Traffic Control Devices Handbook can be seen here and here.
 Every traffic engineering department should have a copy of this book.
 Pointing traffic engineers and planners to the guidance and detailed explanations it provides is an effective way that advocates can improve the quality of facility implementation in their communities.